Critical, stability and higher-order analysis for Hardy type inequalities on Cartan-Hadamard manifolds: Statement of main results

 and applying \eqref{gauss} we have

 where $f_R(x):=f\big(R\frac{x}{\rho(x)}\big)$ and the constant $\frac{(\gamma-1)}{p}$ is sharp. \end{corollary}

-If we substitute, $\gamma=p$ in \eqref{anoth-crit} we have the following result.
-This result will be used for further context of this note. \begin{remark} Let $1<p<\infty$.
-Then for all complex-valued functions $f\in C_0^\infty(\m\setminus\{o\})$ and all $R>0$ we have the inequality
+If we substitute $\gamma=p$ in \eqref{anoth-crit}, we have the following result.
+This result will be used for further context in this note. \begin{remark} Let $1<p<\infty$.
+Then for all complex-valued functions $f\in C_0^\infty(\m)$ and all $R>0$ we have the inequality

 and applying \eqref{gauss} we have

 where $f_R(x):=f\big(R\frac{x}{\rho(x)}\big)$ and the constant $\big(\frac{p-1}{p}\big)^p$ is sharp. \end{remark}